MQVlab_logo

 03/2025 Emma presents a poster at the D2R meeting

 02/2025 Our collaborative project with Pr.
-Lee-Hwa Tai is awarded a CCS-Hecht Foundation DIG for the development of targeted immunotherapies against cholangiocarcinoma
+Lee-Hwa Tai is awarded a CCS-Hecht Foundation Disruptive Innovation Grant for the development of targeted immunotherapies against cholangiocarcinoma

 01/2025 Tony joins the lab for a 4-month COOP internship